elvir21/Ausbildung-git-vorbereitung-/docs/repository.md

 ### How to fork

-Usually, you can fork a repo via the interface of the repo's hosting service. n this case, the repository is hosted on the company's bitbucket space and you most likely do not have the rights to create repositories yourself.
+Usually, you can fork a repo via the interface of the repo's hosting service.
+In this case, the repository is hosted on the company's bitbucket space and you most likely do not have the rights to create repositories yourself.

 1. **clone the repository**